reviseUC73/ku-polls/README.md

 An application for conducting a poll or survey, written in Python using Django.
 It is based on the [Django Tutorial project][django-tutorial], with additional functionality.

-This application is part of the [Individual Software Process](https://cpske.github.io/ISP) course at [Kasets
+This application is part of the [Individual Software Process](https://cpske.github.io/ISP) course at Kasetsart University.
 ## Install and Run

 to be added.